vanhoefm/fragattacks/research/README.md

    algorithms such as TKIP or GCMP are not supported.

 7. If you updated the code using git, execute `./build.sh` again (see [Prerequisites](#prerequisites)).
-   It might also help to recreate the python virtualenv environment.
+   In case the patched drivers got updated, remember to recompile them as well.

-8. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
-A virtual machine can be unreliable.
+8. If you are using a virtual machine, try to run the test tool from a live CD or USB instead.

 9. Confirm using a second monitor interface that no other frames are sent in between fragments.
     For instance, I found that my Intel device sometimes sends Block Ack Response Action frames